Who is the Archangel Michael

 In New Testament times, the holy Archangel Michael showed his power when he miraculously saved a young man, cast into the sea by robbers with a stone about his neck on the shores of Mt Athos.
 This story is found in the Athonite Paterikon, and in the Life of St Neophytus of Docheiariou (November 9).

 Perhaps his most famous miracle, though, is the salvation of the church at Colossae.
 Here a number of pagans tried to destroy this church by diverting the flow of two rivers directly into its path.
-However, the Archangel appeared amongst the waters, and, carrying a cross, channeled the rivers underground so that the ground the church stood on would not be destroyed.
+However, the Archangel appeared amongst the waters, and, carrying a cross, channelled the rivers underground so that the ground the church stood on would not be destroyed.
 The spring which came forth after this event is said to have special healing powers.

 Michael also has been associated with healing in other cases, as well as his primary role as leader of the Church Militant.
 He has been said to appear to Emperor Constantine the Great (d.
 337) at Constantinople, to have intervened in assorted battles, and appeared, sword in hand, over the mausoleum of Hadrian, in apparent answer to the prayers of Pope St. Gregory I the Great (r.
 590-604) that a plague in Rome should cease.